artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of a managed DOD/BBox and an unmanaged DOD/BBox](/wiki/assets/Screenshot_ShiaBBoxToFullFrame.png)

 When it comes to computing resources, using Stamps to referencing single instances of a Read node asset in a script has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
 In some instances the unmanaged DOD/BBox nukescripts caused Nuke to crash due to hitting a RAM ceiling.
-Where Nuke didn't crash we can a 30% to 125% increase in render times, and increase in CPU load, and a more than doubling of RAM requirements.
+Where Nuke didn't crash we see a 30% to 125% increase in render times, an increase in CPU load, and a more than doubling of RAM requirements.

 ![Results of using a managed DOD/BBox versus using unmanaged DOD/BBox and Stamps](/wiki/assets/Charts_LaProfiler-FullFrame.gif)

 These tests are simple comps, running on old hardware in a restricted 4GB to 5GB RAM environment.
-We might think it's irrelevant and we can just throw more computing power at a compositing problem and not worry about something so trivial as the DOD/BBox.
+We might think that these tests are irrelevant and we can just throw more computing power at a compositing problem and not worry about something so trivial as the DOD/BBox.
 But the impact of the DOD is just as relevant in a modern Nuke session referencing 4K plates and multi-part EXRs on a workstation with 96 CPU cores and 256GB of RAM.

 Not taking the care to manage the size of the DOD/BBox (and channels) on complex compositing work is going to bring even the best workstation to its knees or, at the very least, make for a slower artist.